ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 ### RESTful/Synchronous:

-DLQ topics consist of the original topic name, the service abbreviation, and the fixed suffix `-dlq`.
-The latter could technically be omitted, but using it visually distinguishes dlq topics from others, making debugging easier.
-When interacting with DLQ topics via the API, the above structure does not need to be remembered: only the service abbreviation and the plain topic name.
+When interacting with DLQ topics via the API, only the service abbreviation and the plain topic name are required.

-- `GET /services`
-  - *Returns all configured topics for all services*
-  - Auth Header: internal token
-  - Response Body: dict with service names as keys and array of topic names as values
-  - Response Status: `200 OK`
 - `GET /{service}/{topic}`
   - *Returns the next events in the topic.*
     *This is a preview of the events and does not impact event ordering within the DLQ.*
-    *Like the test endpoint below, this endpoint is idempotent.*
   - Auth Header: internal token
   - Query parameters:
+    - `skip` *(int)*: pagination param to skip the first `skip` results
     - `limit` *(int)*: the maximum number of events to preview per 'page'
-    - `skip` *(int)*: pagination param to skip the first `skip` results
   - Response Body: array of event objects
   - Response Status:
     - `200 OK`: The preview was successful
     - `401 Unauthorized`: auth error (not authenticated)
-- `GET /test/{service}/{topic}`
-  - *Returns the result of processing the next event in the specified topic.
-Nothing* *is published and offsets are not affected.
-Calling the same test path multiple* *times will return the same result.*
-  - Auth Header: internal token
-  - Response Body: the event that would be published, empty if event would be discarded.
-  - Response Status:
-    - `200 OK`: The event test was successful
-    - `422 Unprocessable Entity`: The non-empty request body is not a valid event.
-    - `401 Unauthorized`: auth error (not authenticated)
 - `POST /{service}/{topic}`
-  - *Processes the next event in the topic, optionally publishing the supplied event*
+  - *Processes the next event in the topic, optionally publishing the supplied event.*
+    *Returns the payload passed to the publisher.*
   - Auth Header: internal token
+  - Query parameters:
+    - `dry_run` *(bool)*: if True, the endpoint will not actually publish the event to the retry topic or delete it from the database.
+This is useful for verifying what will get published before resolving an event.
   - Request Body: empty OR JSON representation of corrected event
-    - Need to consider whether checks should be added for fields like correlation ID.
+  - Response Body: the event that was/would be published.
   - Response Status:
-    - `204 No Content`: The event has been processed
+    - `200 OK`: The event test was successful
     - `422 Unprocessable Entity`: The non-empty request body is not a valid event.
     - `401 Unauthorized`: auth error (not authenticated)
 - `DELETE /{service}/{topic}`
   - *Directly discards the next event in the topic*